Consensys/doc.web3signer/docs/reference/cli/subcommands.md

   </TabItem>
 </Tabs>

-The path to a directory to store the generated v3 and v4 proxy keystores when using the [Commit-Boost API](https://commit-boost.github.io/commit-boost-client/api).
+The path to a directory to store the generated proxy keystores when using the [Commit-Boost API](https://commit-boost.github.io/commit-boost-client/api).
 The Web3Signer process should have read-write access to this directory.